Food Science and Technology

 Graduates work as food chemists, research specialists, product developers, food microbiologists, quality control technologists process engineers, marketing specialists, teachers.
 They may be found in agricultural research, hospitals and health agencies, analytical laboratories, food suppliers and manufacturers of staple or pre-prepared foods, marketing and sales, supermarket chains, airlines and wine companies.
 Employment prospects are high, both in Australia and overseas.

-Food Science & Technology Research Food Science and Technology research at Curtin University is playing an important role in ensuring availability of enough food of high nutritional quality to feed us all now and in the future.
+Food science research Food science research at Curtin University is playing an important role in ensuring availability of enough food of high nutritional quality to feed us all now and in the future.

 We are addressing the threats to food security posed by increasing and ageing global population, resource depletion, climate change, food shortage and a chronic disease epidemic related to over-nutrition by a multidisciplinary research approach to generate innovative solutions.